 2019 brought Tamás his fourth invitation to Warsaw, to play under the famous Chopin statue for an audience of over for thousand people.
 Musicologist Antoni Grudzinški, the president of the Warsaw Chopin Association, has voiced the belief that “Tamas Erdi has earned for himself with his style of performance a place in the front line of the world’s best piano performers for a long time to come.”

 He was equally applauded when he played with the Toronto or the Iceland Symphony, the Vienna Mozart Orchestra, the Sverdlovsk or the Enescu Symphony, the latter at the final event of the Liszt Year in Rumania.
 In Hungary, he is a regular soloist of the National Philharmonics and the Symphony Orchestra of the Hungarian Radio.
-Tamás Érdi is also the main attraction of Cool on the Beach, a festival of open-air classical music concerts now in its fifth year.
+Tamás Érdi is also the main attraction of Music at the Lake, a festival of open-air classical music concerts now in its fifth year.
 In the summer months, these high-quality concerts by outstanding musicians bring thousands of music lovers to venues on the shore of the lake Balaton and the banks of the Danube.
 In the colors of this festival Tamás was a cultural ambassador of the Year of European Heritage when invited to play in Bratislava and Rijeka in 2018.